-Students having special housing needs because of a disability should contact RLSH and the Office of Disability Accommodations and Success Strategies prior to submitting the housing application.
-Whenever possible, the housing staff will work with that student in adapting the facility to meet special needs.
+Students having special housing needs because of a disability should contact the SMU Office of Disability Accommodations and Success Strategies in order to establish eligibility for accommodations.
+When applying for housing, students should also submit information to RLSH regarding a request for accommodations.
+DASS and RLSH will work together with the student on their specific situation to make necessary accommodations.